metablockshq/metablocks.world/content/posts/2022-how-transfer-of-tokens-occur-on-solana-smart-contract.md

 In the above code, 6 accounts are passed.

-1 An `spl_token_mint` account is created.
+1) An `spl_token_mint` account is created.
 In Solana, it is recommended to derive the account addresses using Program Derived Addresses (PDA).
 They are a deterministically generated address based on the program ID.
 Please refer [this](https://www.brianfriel.xyz/understanding-program-derived-addresses/) to know more about PDAs.

 We setting other metadata fields like `mint::authority` and `mint::freeze_authority` to `payer`.
 We are setting `mint::decimals` to `0` for easy demonstration purpose.
 You could set the value to any number as you like-to.

-2 `payer` is the one who is paying for calling `create_mint` instruction(discussed in next section).
+2) `payer` is the one who is paying for calling `create_mint` instruction.
 The account is a `signer` account and is set to `mut`.

-3 We must pass `system_program` as well while invoking any instruction in solana program.
+3) We must pass `system_program` as well while invoking any instruction in solana program.
 This helps creating accounts.
 Refer [this](https://docs.solana.com/developing/runtime-facilities/programs#system-program) to know more.

-4 `token_program` account is passed for interacting with `token-program`.
+4) `token_program` account is for interacting with `token-program`.

-5 `rent` account is passed as well as this will be used by `token-program` during mint account creation.
+5) `rent` account is used by `token-program` during mint account creation.

-6 `vault` account is a PDA generated account.
+6) `vault` account is a PDA generated account.
 It is used for storing the state of the program. `Vault` struct is passed into the account generic where actual state is stored.
 We will have to pass in the space as well.
 To calculate the space for storing please refer [this](https://book.anchor-lang.com/anchor_references/space.html).

-7 The `Vault` struct stores the state of the program.
+7) The `Vault` struct stores the state of the program.
 We will store bumps and authority of who initialised this program.
 Later, you can use this to secure your program by restricting the access to the instructions.
 Stored `bumps` are used later for deriving `PDA` addresses in other instructions.

 ### How to create an instruction?